 Wealth is not evenly distributed in most countries.
 In the United States, a small portion of the population has the means to the highest standard of living.
 The wealthiest one percent of the population holds one-third of our nation’s wealth while the bottom 50 percent of Americans hold only 2 percent.
 Those in-between, the top 50 to 90 percent hold almost two-thirds of the nation’s wealth (The Federal Reserve, 2021).

 Many people think of the United States as a “middle-class society.”
 They think a few people are rich, a few are poor, and most are fairly well off, existing in the middle of the social strata.
 Rising from lower classes into the middle-class is to achieve the American Dream.
 For this reason, scholars are particularly worried by the shrinking of the middle class.
-Although the middle class is still significantly larger than the lower and upper classes, it shrank from 69 percen in 1971 to 51 percent in 2020. argue the most significant threat to the U.S.’s relatively high standard of living is the decline of the middle class.
+Although the middle class is still significantly larger than the lower and upper classes, it shrank from 69 percent in 1971 to 51 percent in 2020.
+Arguably the most significant threat to the U.S.’s relatively high standard of living is the decline of the middle class.
 The wealth of the middle class has also been declining in recent decades.
 Its share of the wealth fell from 32 percent in 1983 to 16 percent in 2016 (Horowitz, Igielnik, & Kochhar 2020).

 People with wealth often receive the most and best schooling, access better health care, and consume the most goods and services.
 In addition, wealthy people also wield decision-making power over their daily life because money gives them access to better resources.
 By contrasts, many lower-income individuals receive less education and inadequate health care and have less influence over the circumstances of their everyday lives.

 Additionally, tens of millions of women and men struggle to pay rent, buy food, find work, and afford basic medical care.
 Women who are single heads of household tend to have a lower income and lower standard of living than their married or single male counterparts.
 This is a worldwide phenomenon known as the “feminization of poverty”—which acknowledges that women disproportionately make up the majority of individuals in poverty across the globe and have a lower standard of living.
 In the United States, women make up approximately 56 percent of Americans living in poverty.
 One reason for this difference is the struggle of single mothers to provide for their children.
-One in four unmarried mother lives in poverty (Bleiweis, 2020).
+One in four unmarried mothers lives in poverty (Bleiweis, 2020).
 The wage gap, discussed extensively in the Work and the Economy chapter, also contributes to the gender-disparity in poverty.

 In the United States, poverty is most often referred to as a relative rather than absolute measurement.
 Absolute poverty is an economic condition in which a family or individual cannot afford basic necessities, such as food and shelter, so that day-to-day survival is in jeopardy.
 Relative poverty is an economic condition in which a family or individuals have 50% income less than the average median income.
 This income is sometimes called the poverty level or the poverty line.
 In 2021, for example, the poverty for a single individual was set at $12,880 for one individual, $17,420 for a couple, and $26,500 for a family of four (ASPE 2021).